Ocean's Finest, Our Stories

 MSC-certified sustainable seafood also ensures that the seafood is fished with minimal environmental impact and by a fishery with effective management that will adjust as the tides, fish populations and more change.

 But that is never the case at Truluck’s.
-“Our scallops are all natural and never treated in any way other than nature intended,” he says.
+“Our New Bedford scallops are all natural and never treated in any way other than nature intended,” he says.
 “No one wants harsh chemicals in their food.
-And the water weight absorbed is pushed out when cooked, so the scallops actually shrink.
+And the water weight absorbed is pushed out when cooked, so the scallops shrink.
 This compromises the cell structure, so the muscle itself becomes flabby and mushy.”

 overhead picture of Truluck's scallops with popcorn picatta sauce and topped with fresh chives